EngMoheb/Elevvo-Data-Analytics-Internship/README.md

 # 📂 Elevvo Internship Repository Overview

-Welcome to the Elevvo Internship Repository — the central hub for all tasks, materials, and insights from our one‑month, fully‑sponsored remote Data Analytics internship at Elevvo (Cairo).
-This README guides you through the repository’s structure, task folder organization, and the lifecycle of each deliverable.
+  This README  is the central hub for all task guides you through the repository’s structure, task folder organization, and the lifecycle of each deliverable.

-This repository captures our journey through real‑world data analytics, from Excel mastery to SQL prowess and Power BI storytelling.
-Each folder embodies our commitment to transforming raw data into actionable business insights.
-Dive in, explore, and contribute to our data-driven success at Elevvo! 🚀
 📁 Repository Structure

 elevvo-intern/

 ├── 📄 README.md # This overview document

-├── 📂 data/ # Shared raw & cleaned datasets

-├── 📂 learning_materials/ # General reference guides & cheat-sheets

 ├── 📂 task-01_excel_dashboard/ # Task 1: Excel Sales Dashboard